ABOUT US

 Annual funding reports

 The Merchants Fund is a Philadelphia charity established in 1854 to provide charitable gifts to business persons facing financial hardship.
-Our Mission is to provide financial assistance to current and past merchants in Philadelphia.
+Dive into our annual reports to learn more about what our grantmaking looks like today.